Definition of Blount’s Disease

 Symptoms vary according to the severity.
 Some striking features are as follows:

-- Pain in groin, hip, knee or thigh for many weeks or months and this pain aggravated by physical exertion.
+- Pain in the groin, hip, knee or thigh for many weeks or months and this pain aggravated by physical exertion.
 Severe and sudden onset of pain usually after an injury.

 - Limping while walking or running.
 Inability to walk in severe cases.